dhrosa/circuitpython_tool/docs/source/generated_cli_docs.rst

 --dir source_dir

+   *Optional*.
 Path containing source code to upload.
 If not specified, the source directory is guessed by searching the current directory and its descendants for user code (e.g. ``code.py``).

    :Aliases: ``-d``
    :Type: directory

---circup
+--circup, --no-circup

+   *Optional*.
 If true, use `circup` to automatically install library dependencies on the target device.

+   :Default: ``False``

 --mode mode

+   *Optional*.
 Whether to upload code once, or continuously.

    :Choices: ``single-shot``, ``watch``
+   :Default: ``watch``

 --batch-period batch_period

+   *Optional*.
 Batch filesystem events that happen within this period.
 This reduces spurious uploads when files update in quick succession.
 Unit: seconds

    :Type: float
+   :Default: ``0.25``